-Read important updates on the changes and details of the APS campaign against the cuts on this regularly updated page.
+Read important details of the APS Better Access campaign on this regularly updated page.

 The APS is continuing its campaign for the reinstatement of the Better Access ‘exceptional circumstances’ sessions and has set up a series of meetings with relevant Ministers in the new Federal Government.
 The Coalition Government has asked the National Mental Health Commission to conduct a comprehensive review of all existing mental health programs to ensure that funding is provided to those proven to be most effective on the frontline at delivering services to people who are most in need.
 The APS is preparing a submission to this review and will advocate strongly for the maintenance of existing funding for all current mental health programs, including the highly successful Better Access initiative.